Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/BindingParty.md

 ### Instance

-Gets the instance of the binding party.

-    Note that this value is stored in a weak reference and can be ```null``` if garbage collected.
+Gets the instance of the binding party.Note that this value is stored in a weak reference and can be`null` if garbage collected.